henrywang08/1906_ConfigMgrAdvLab_Module4-7/instructions.md

 ##Scenario

-In this exercise you will make sure that the Compliance Settings feature is enabled and also change a few client settings that will speed up the policy refresh and the state messaging cycle.
+In this exercise you will:
+	- make sure that the Compliance Settings feature is enabled
+	- change a few client settings that will speed up the policy refresh
+	- the state messaging cycle.

 You will also configure the Powershell execution policy to unrestricted so the powershell script can be executed.